 Ok, let’s take a look at my process for 2018 Week 05.

 The layout features an enlarged photo on the left (hooray for flexibility!) and Design A on the right.
 I just love how seamlessly the layout flows and how easy it was to put it all together.
+Our stories include the National Academic League for Nick, revisiting a favorite restaurant, more winter weather and school delays, and an adorable kitty.

 The enlarged photo is one that Nick actually took from the car on the way home from his NAL match that week.
 NAL stands for National Academic League, which is a multi-school trivia competition that he has participated in all three years of middle school.
 They hold practices once a week and have competition once a week throughout the fall and winter.